matthewswwm/gha-aqua-agent-deployment/README.md

 3. It runs using the GitHub Action generic runner environment, aka latest ubuntu.
     1. It installs Kubernetes to run kubectl directly

+### customised_1

+The features of the customised_1.yml:

+1. Added user input support for platform and which cluster the Enforcer will be deployed to.
+This also determines the token and name of the Aqua enforcer

+2. Updated the variables used to be more agnostic and flexible

+3. Dynamically creates an enforcer group through an API call based on the user input

+4. Added more sed statements to the configmap and daemonset deployments for additional flexibility

 ### Secrets & variables

 #### Secrets